s21584/SUML_Pokemon_streamlit_share/README.md

 Achieved 68% similarity score.

 Considering the context window limitations and the fact that training samples often exceeded the model's capacity, this score is a strong indicator of the model's ability to generate meaningful descriptions.

+# Desktop Aplication description
+This project is a desktop application built with Python that leverages machine learning to generate textual descriptions of Pokemon from uploaded images.
+The application includes a graphical user interface (GUI) for user interaction, allowing users to upload RGB images of Pokemon in JPG or PNG formats and generate descriptions using a pre-trained machine learning model.
+The application is packaged as a Docker container to ensure portability and ease of deployment.

+## Features
+1. Upload Images: Users can upload RGB images of Pokemon in JPG or PNG formats.

+2. Generate Descriptions: A pre-trained machine learning model generates textual descriptions of the Pokemon in the uploaded image.

+3. User-Friendly Interface: The application uses a GUI for user interaction.

+4. Dockerized Environment: The application is containerized with Docker to ensure full portability and platform independence.

+## System Requirements

+* Supported Operating Systems: Windows, macOS, Linux

+* Docker

+## Libraries

+The following Python libraries are meant to be used in this project:

+Core libraries

+1. Tkinter: creating the graphical user interface.

+    o Provides an easy-to-use framework for building desktop applications.

+2. Pillow: image loading and processing.

+    o Allows reading and processing JPG and PNG images.

+3. (Tensorflow?, PyTorch?): running the pre-trained machine learning model

+4. Numpy: potential image data storing and processing

+## Application Usage

+GUI Components

+* Upload Button: Opens a file dialog to select an image of a Pokemon (JPG or PNG).

+* Generate Description Button: Initiates the process of generating the Pokemon description.

+* Output Box: Displays the generated description.

+Workflow

+1. Launch the application.

+2. Click the Upload button and select an image of a Pokemon.

+3. Click the Generate Description button.

+4. View the generated description in the output box.